 - Our annual Warrior Mom Conference which prepares survivors of perinatal mood and anxiety disorders to become peer advocates for struggling moms in their own communities and raise awareness

 - Advocacy for better support, less stigma and increased services for perinatal mood and anxiety disorders

 16. We are a local organization that supports moms.
 Can we use the Climb Out of the Darkness idea to fundraise for our own organization?

-Climb Out of the Darkness is a trademark of Postpartum Progress Inc. and as such you or your organization may not use the name of the event or its likeness in order to host your own awareness or fundraising events.
+Climb Out of the Darkness is a registered trademark of Postpartum Progress Inc. and as such you or your organization may not use the name of the event or its likeness in order to host your own awareness or fundraising events.
 At the same time, we encourage local organizations to consider participating in the Climb.
-You can sign up to be part of what you are doing, create a team and join the movement.
+You can sign up to be part of what we are doing, create a team and join the movement.
 The Climb generates a lot of excitement, and is a great way to raise awareness of all that you do in your area for moms in addition to sharing information on the national support Postpartum Progress provides.

 Please note that all Climb Out of the Darkness events require registration through out system, and funds raised must be donated to Postpartum Progress Inc. This event cannot be used to raise funds directly for other organizations.
 Please know that Postpartum Progress does give select grants to local nonprofit organizations in both the US and elsewhere out of funds raised by the Climb (see #17 below).

 17. Does any of the money go back to local organizations?